 Is accommodation available on Campus?

 The Max Planck Institutes at Frankfurt and Mainz have guest houses for short-term accommodation on campus.
-If free rooms are available, you can rent a room for a maximum of three months.
+Candidates selected in our spring call can rent a room for a maximum of three months if any rooms are available.
 Please inform the Coordination Office as early as possible before your arrival if you would like to make use of this offer.
 The Coordination Office will check if a room is available, and coordinate the booking.
 If a limited number of rooms is available, international students will be preferred as it is usually more difficult for them to find a flat from abroad.
-If there is no room in the guest house available, the Coordination Office will inform you on different accommodation options.
-As the guest houses are not considered a long-term solution, all IMPRS students are expected to make their own arrangements for an apartment or a room in a shared flat.
+If there is no room in the guest house available or if you applied during our fall call, the Coordination Office will inform you on different accommodation options.
+As the guest houses are not considered a long-term solution, all students are expected to make their own arrangements for an apartment or a room in a shared flat.
 The Coordination Office will provide you with useful information on suitable web portals and other addresses for finding accommodation.

 Whom can I contact for questions regarding my visa?